Cap d'Agde: Naturist village

 Cap d'Agde has a large naturist resort.
 The naturist village encompasses a significant area along the eastern coast of Cap d'Agde.
 It is built on private land, replaces the former campsite.
 It does not follow municipal planning directives of the Mission Racine : shaped volumes rules) which exclude large architectural complexes with no local architecture references for roof or walls.
 It is fenced-off with an entrance gate, and it is also accessible along the public beach from the north.
 It is a self-contained town (sometimes referred to as the "Naked City"), where nudity is both legal and common.
 The Naturist Village is becoming a hotspot for swingers and libertines.
 It has a 2 km beach, a large marina, places for 2,500 campers, apartment complexes, hotel, shops, restaurants, night clubs, bars, post office, bank, ATMs, launderettes, hairdressers, and other facilities.

 History of local naturism

 The land adjoining the long sandy beach at Cap d'Agde was owned for many years by the winemaker Oltra family who farmed the olive groves behind the sand dunes adjoining the beach.
-After World War II, in 1950's, the Oltra brothers noticed that people were coming in increasing numbers to camp on their land, for bathing and sunbathing nude.

-The Oltra brothers began to formalise arrangements for campers on their land, and this subsequently led to the creation of a caravanning and camping resort, called the 'Oltra Club'.
+After World War II, in 1950s, the Oltra brothers noticed that people were coming in increasing numbers to camp on their land, for bathing and sunbathing nude.
+The Oltra brothers began to formalise arrangements for campers on their land, and this subsequently led to the creation of a caravanning and camping resort, called the Oltra Club.
 The camp grew increasingly popular, especially with young families and German and Dutch tourists.

 In 1960s the government of Georges Pompidou drew up plans for the development of the Languedoc-Roussillon coastline.
 Naturism initially had no part in these proposals, but Paul René Oltra, one of the brothers, persuaded the authorities to include plans for a naturist resort at Cap d'Agde.
 In 1973 the beach was officially designated as a naturist beach.
 Regulations for the new resort were also promulgated.
 The Naturist Village would be a place where voyeurs and exhibitionists would not be welcome.